EricZimmerman/ericzimmerman.github.io/docs/index.md

 ***

 ## Requirements and troubleshooting
+!!! warning

+     - **DO NOT RUN ANYTHING FOUND HERE FROM 'C:\PROGRAM FILES' DIRECTORY** (unless you run them as administrator)!
+     - **DO NOT USE WINDOWS TO EXTRACT THINGS.** Use 7-Zip or WinRAR as Windows will block the DLLs!

  - .net 4 software requires at least [Microsoft .net 4.7.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472) or newer!
 You will get errors running these without at least 4.7.2.
 When in doubt, install it!
  - .net 9 software requires at least [Microsoft .net 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) or newer!
 You will get errors running these without at least .net 9.
 When in doubt, install it!
 NOTE: Make sure you get the **Desktop** runtime if you plan on running any of the GUI programs
- - **DO NOT RUN ANYTHING FOUND HERE FROM 'C:\PROGRAM FILES' DIRECTORY** (unless you run them as administrator)!
- - **DO NOT USE WINDOWS TO EXTRACT THINGS.** Use 7-Zip or WinRAR as Windows will block the DLLs!
  - All software is digitally signed.
 Once you verify the signature as coming from me, any anti-virus hits are false positives.
 When in doubt, download the files directly from here!

+!!! tip

- - **If you get DPI scaling issues, make a shortcut (or directly against the exe), edit the properties, then click Compatibility.
-Under Change high DPI settings, check Override high DPI scaling behavior at bottom and choose System, then click OK out of the dialog**
+    If you get DPI scaling issues, make a shortcut (or directly against the exe), edit the properties, then click Compatibility.
+Under Change high DPI settings, check Override high DPI scaling behavior at bottom and choose System, then click OK out of the dialog

 ***